Mark Tremonti: Other works

+Work with other artists

+Tremonti, who gained some playing tips from Troy Stetina, has also collaborated with him.
+One occasion was the guitar clinic which was held at the Conservatorium van Amsterdam in November 2010.
+Stetina was a major feature in the third installment of The Sound And The Story dvd by Fret12 Productions which ran for three hours.
+Besides Tremonti, it featured, Michael Angelo Batio, Eric Friedman and Bill Peck.
+Tremonti is featured on the track "Burn" from Stetina's band's album Beyond the Infinite.

+In an October, 2004 article about Tremonti with interview, Tremonti talked about how he would give Stetina producing ideas and in return Stetina would go over classical pieces with him.
+Sometimes Stetina's going over theory stuff and getting to the third or fourth topic would be overwhelming with Temonti telling him to stop so he could take it all in first.
+He referred to him as a theory genius.
+He also said that the last time he was with him, he wrote a couple couple of the solo's for Stetina's record.

 Personal life

 On December 14, 2002, Tremonti married Victoria Rodriguez, with whom he has two sons, Austen and Pearson, and a daughter, Stella.
 They currently reside in Windermere, Florida.
-Tremonti's daughter Stella has Down syndrome and he supports Down syndrome charities.
+Tremonti's daughter Stella has Down syndrome, and he supports Down syndrome charities.

-Tremonti is a collector of guitars, amplifiers, and pinball machines, and is known to enjoy playing table tennis.
-He is also an avid fan of reading: "Five or six years ago", he told Artistdirect, "I started going crazy reading books.
-Now, I can't get enough."
-He has listed works such as the Song of Ice and Fire series by George R. R. Martin, The Book of the New Sun by Gene Wolfe, Old Man's War by John Scalzi, The First Law trilogy by Joe Abercrombie, The Prophet by Kahlil Gibran, and On Writing by Stephen King as some of his favorites.

 One of Tremonti's brothers, Michael, is Alter Bridge's fan liaison and publicist.
 Another brother, Dan, has created the artwork for all of the albums by both Alter Bridge and Creed and is the president and creative director of a design/marketing company called Core Twelve.
 Tremonti's mother died in January 2002 and Alter Bridge's song "In Loving Memory" is a tribute to her.